CashBound-ID/cashbound-npm-package/packages/cashbound-eslint/README.md

 We currently provide two templates: one for React projects and another for non-React JavaScript projects.
 Starting with ESLint version 9, we now use flat configuration for defining ESLint configuration.
 Here are the steps to use the ESLint configuration:

 ### 1. Install Package & remove ESLint and ESLint plugin package
 Before creating the configuration file, please remove all existing ESLint and ESLint plugin packages.
-Then, you can install the Fithub ESLint package using yarn, npm, or pnpm, which will automatically install the necessary peer dependencies.
+Then, you can install the ESLint package using yarn, npm, or pnpm, which will automatically install the necessary peer dependencies.

 ```bash
 pnpm add -D @cashbound-id/eslint $(pnpm info @cashbound-id/eslint peerDependencies --json  | jq -r 'keys[]')